-Table 3.16-1.
-Federal LWCF Lands Impacted by the Northern Corridor and would encroach on areas not actively used for recreation.
+As shown on Map 3.16-1, construction of the Red Hills Parkway Expressway would require acquiring a ROW over approximately 0.9 acre of Pioneer Park based on the boundary defined in the State's LWCF grant application.
+This would likely constitute a conversion of use under State LWCF requirements.
+The acquisition would occur directly adjacent to the existing Red Hills Parkway and would encumber areas not actively used for recreation.
+However, as described in Section 3.15, minor reconfigurations of Pioneer Park trail where it intersects with Red Hills Parkway may occur.
 None of the outdoor recreation facilities would be affected; however, ingress and egress points to the park may require reconfiguration to facilitate the expressway and ROW requirements (see Section 3.15 for further details).
-For this reason, while a partial conversion of use would occur, the recreational value of Pioneer Park itself would not be terminated or diminished.
+For this reason, while a partial conversion of use would likely occur, the recreational value of Pioneer Park itself would not be terminated or diminished.
 If this alternative is selected, mitigation in-kind for the 0.9-acre conversion would be required and is dependent on approval from the National Park Service.